tgweber/breadp/README.md

 A benchmark consists of:
 * An ID
 * A version
-* A set of indendent assessments (specified by ID + version)
+* A set of indendent evaluation (specified by ID + version)
 * A set of logs of done benchmark runs.

 Log fields:
-* start: timestamp (UTC) when the first check of an assessment started
+* start: timestamp (UTC) when the first check of an evaluation started
-* end: timestamp (UTC) when the last check of an assessment finished
+* end: timestamp (UTC) when the last check of an evaluation finished
 * score: Number between 0 and 1.
-0 is the lowest/worse, 1 the highest/best assessement.
+0 is the lowest/worse, 1 the highest/best evaluation.
 * version: version of the benchmark
 * pid: persistent Identifier of the RDP checked
 * msg: string indicating failure or success information (may be empty)